Bengali cuisine: Meals

 Daily meals are usually simple, geared to balance nutrition and making extensive use of vegetables.
 The courses progress broadly from lighter to richer and heavier and go through various tastes and taste cleansers.
 Rice remains common throughout the meal and is the main constituent of the meal, until the chaţni (chutney) course.

 Main course

 Fish

-Bengalis eat copious amounts of fish and typically look for freshwater and brackish fish when making meals.
-They also temper it with phoron.
+Fish is a core part of the Bengali diet, and is the main source of protein.
+Bengalis typically use freshwater and brackish fish when making meals.
+Spices are used heavily in the preparation of fish, and the fish is usually served either as a curry or a fried steak.
 Popular fish curries include boal, rohu, ilish, and pabda.

 One tradition includes the left side of the cidal fish being cooked in oil.
-Bengali Vaishnavas avoid all types of fish, eggs and meat.

 Sweets

 Bengali sweets have a long history.
 The Portuguese friar Sebastien Manrique, travelling in the region in the 17th century, noted the multitude of milk-based foods and sweets prepared in traditional ways.
 Falooda, shahi jilapi and shemai are popular sweet foods and desserts.